-Information on the operation of small scale plants is much less available.
-While the basic theory is the same, more problems with quality control, efficiencies and handling and storage of seed, oil and cake are inevitable.
-Personnel have less training and equipment must be manufactured as inexpensively and simple as possible.
+Information on the operation of small-scale plants is much less readily available.
+Although the basic theory is the same, more problems with quality control, efficiencies and handling and storage of seed, oil and cake are inevitable.
+Personnel have less training, and equipment must be manufactured as inexpensively and simply as possible.